opnfv/fuel/docs/release/installation/installation.instruction.rst

 required to pre-configure at least the admin_br bridge for the PXE/Admin.
 For the targets, the bridges are created by the deploy script.

-**Note**: A virtual network "mcpcontrol" is always created.
-For baremetal deploys, PXE bridge is used for baremetal node provisioning, while "mcpcontrol" is used to provision the infrastructure VMs only.
+**Note**: A virtual network "mcpcontrol" is always created for initial connection of the VMs on Jumphost.

 Steps to Start the Automatic Deploy